MicrosoftDocs/executable-docs/README.md

         ```bash
         ie execute <URL to the raw Exec Doc markdown that lives in GitHub, etc.>
         ```
+    - If you run into any errors, update the source doc in your upstream repo accordingly and retest it using Innovation Engine.
+For more guidance on troubleshooting errors, refer to the [FAQ section](#frequently-asked-questions-faqs) below.

-10. Submit and review the Exec Doc in the upstream repo once the doc passes all Innovation Engine tests
+11. Submit and review the Exec Doc in the upstream repo once the doc passes all Innovation Engine tests
     - Create a PR in GitHub once the Exec Doc is ready to be uploaded, pointing to the upstream repo from your fork
     - Assign the original Exec Doc author (if not you) as a reviewer to the PR.
 In most cases, this assignment should happen automatically and should also include a reviewer from the Skilling team
     - Add ***#sign-off***  in the PR comments once the Exec Doc is successfully reviewed.
 This will trigger the automated pipeline to merge the PR into the public repo

-11. Test the Exec Doc on the Azure Portal test environment once the PR is merged.
+12. Test the Exec Doc on the Azure Portal test environment once the PR is merged.
 The steps below explain the process with an example [Exec Doc](https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-cli) that deploys an Azure Kubernetes Service (AKS) cluster using Azure CLI.
     - The [executable-docs repo](https://github.com/MicrosoftDocs/executable-docs/tree/main) is used to render the experience on Portal.
 A GitHub Action will sync your published Exec Doc in the executable-docs repo and create a PR to merge it in its main branch.
 Wait until you receive a notification from that PR: it will tag you and request you to test your Exec Doc before the merge happens

         **Example:**